 – control over working conditions and restrictions on choosing working hours

-• The Parliament insisted on Thursday that a new clause be included whereby the European Commission would ensure legal presumptions have indeed been put in place in national systems.
+– restrictions on their freedom to organise their work and rules on their appearance or conduct - The Parliament insisted on Thursday that a new clause be included whereby the European Commission would ensure legal presumptions have indeed been put in place in national systems.

 It also deletes any reference to the ‘French derogation’, which would significantly curb the legal presumption’s application in favour of national law.

-Wording was also tweaked at the margins to clarify that the presumption could not be applied to tax, criminal or social security proceedings – to accommodate for different definitions of a worker from one type of law to another.
+Wording was also tweaked at the margins to clarify that the presumption could not be applied to tax, criminal or social security proceedings – to accommodate for different definitions of a worker from one type of law to another. - According to the agreed text, member states may add further indicators to this list as a matter of national law.